Before a Database upgrade on a high traffic Matomo server, it is highly recommended to:

 When maintenance_mode is on, a maintenance message instead of the standard Matomo reporting interface.
 Your data is still tracked as expected, but the UI and the Reporting APIs are disabled.

-If you run the Matomo Database Upgrade script using the shell/console command, we highly recommend to turn Matomo off while the upgrade is in process.
+If you run the Matomo Database Upgrade script using the shell/console command, we highly recommend turning Matomo off while the upgrade is in process.
 Disabling the Matomo User Interface will prevent other users from accessing Matomo while the Database upgrade is in process.

 To do so, add the following in the config file: